5-Star Recruit Cole Anthony Signs With UNC

-Anthony attends Oak Hill Academy in Mouth of Wilson, Va., where he plays for head coach Steve Smith.
-Anthony previously attended Archbishop Molloy High School in New York.
+Anthony currently attends Oak Hill Academy in Mouth of Wilson, Va. and previously attended Archbishop Molloy High School in New York.

 “We’re thrilled with Cole’s decision to attend North Carolina,” says UNC head coach Roy Williams.
 “He is one of the most complete point guards I have ever recruited.
 He has all the physical skills, but he has a competitiveness, a toughness and a savvy that I really like.
 I first saw him as a ninth-grader and since then he has gotten better and better and I know he will continue to improve.
 He comes from a great family.
 His parents (Greg Anthony and Crystal McCrary-McGuire) are very involved in his life and are fantastic people.
 We couldn’t be happier that Cole and his family are joining our Carolina Basketball family.”